The continuum random tree is the scaling limit of unlabelled unrooted trees: Introduction and main results

-In Section~\ref{sec:discretetrees} we fix basic graph theoretic notions, in particular regarding unlabelled trees.
-Section~\ref{sec:crt} gives a brief account on Gromov-Hausdorff convergence and the continuum random tree.
+In Section~\ref{sec:discretetrees} we fix basic notions on graphs and discrete trees.
+Section~\ref{sec:crt} gives a brief account on Gromov--Hausdorff convergence and the continuum random tree.
 Section~\ref{sec:local} recalls the notion of local weak convergence and results for random P\'olya trees.
-Section~\ref{sec:species} introduces the reader to the notion of combinatorial species, and Section~\ref{sec:cycle} to the technique of cycle pointing that is formulated using these notions.
+Section~\ref{sec:species} introduces the reader to the language of combinatorial species, and Section~\ref{sec:cycle} to the technique of cycle pointing that is formulated using these notions.
 Section~\ref{sec:Boltzmann} recalls the concept of (P\'olya-)Boltzmann samplers, which builds a bridge from combinatorial structures to random algorithms that sample these structures.
-An emphasis is put on addressing a broad audience by properly introducing all combinatorial tools.
-Section~\ref{SeFrsec:enumprop} presents the cycle pointing decomposition of trees and uses this decomposition to collect basic enumerative facts.
-In Section \ref{sec:mainproof} we apply these combinatorial tools in order to prove our main results.
+Section~\ref{sec:mult} recalls a result related to extremal component sizes in random multisets.
+In Section \ref{sec:mainproof} we present the proofs of our main results.